Monday, September 14, 2009

 9. The Russians Are Coming, The Russians Are Coming

 Norman Jewison directed a wonderful comedy about a very dangerous situation.
-A Russian submarine commander patrolling near the U.S. border decides that he wants to take a closer look at the coast of America and gets himself stuck in a sandbar near a small New England island town.
+A Russian submarine commander patrolling near the U.S. America New England island town.
 He sends Lt.
 Rozanov (Alan Arkin) and a small party to the island in search of a boat that can drag the sub off the sandbar.
 When rumors of a Russian invasion spread amongst the townsfolk, hysteria ensues.
 Carl Reiner and Alan Arkin are exceptional in their leading roles and there are great performances from Brian Keith and Jonathan Winters as the local police.
 It was one of the top comedies of the year and it carried a powerful message about the need for us all to be a little less paranoid and a little more understanding.

 8. Hawaii